JICA Ogata Research Institute

 [Chapter 15]

--Kazuo Kuroda, Dean and Professor, Graduate School of Asia-Pacific Studies, Waseda University/Visiting Research Fellow, JICA Ogata Sadako Research Institute for Peace and Development
+-Kazuo Kuroda, Waseda University/ Visiting Research Fellow, JICA Ogata Research Institute